 Originally built on 32 acres of land in upper Manhattan, Hamilton Grange has since moved in response to the growth of New York City (something not too uncommon here!).
 Initially located at what is currently 143rd Street until 1889, Hamilton Grange was moved a half block east and two blocks south.
 It was here that the house survived until 2008 when National Memorial officials moved the home to St. Nicholas Park, a location within the 32 acres of land on which Hamilton Grange was originally located.

-During the first relocation, the original porches and staircase were removed along with the boarding up of the front entrance.
+During the first relocation, the original porches and staircase were removed and the front entrance was boarded up.
 However, the house was restored to its original condition when it moved to its current location.
 During this second relocation, it was lifted ten feet in the air and moved down the street.
 Although the home is oriented so it can have a better view from the street, it appears nearly as it did when it was built in 1802.